Learn how to make an amazing vegetarian Muffaletta Sandwich … it’s just as good as any you’d get in New Orleans!

 This is a sandwich that benefits from a little sitting, but if you can’t resist a bite, dig in.

-In New Orleans, this vegetable muffaletta sandwich would serve four.
+In New Orleans, they’d cut this vegetable muffaletta sandwich in quarters and serve it.
 That’s a big serving though, so I’m going to say this sandwich will serve six to eight people.
 And trust me, no one’s going to go hungry!

-I like to serve this muffaletta cut into wedges.
+I like to serve this muffuletta sandwich cut into wedges.

 This is a messy sandwich, which makes it fun to eat.